celest-dev/website/docs/functions/data-types.md

 :::info

-Celest does not support the following Dart types:
+Celest does not support the following Dart types as parameter or return types. `Object` and `dynamic` may only be used as the value type of a `Map`.

 - `Stream`
 - `Object`
-- `Dynamic`
+- `dynamic`

 :::